SIMOLANT 03/2025

 to decrease the block size and/or stride.

-The slope of the linear part of MSD.x(t) and MSD.y(t) is 2D in the periodic
+The slope of the linear part of MSD.x(t) and MSD.y(t) is 2D in the

-measurements should be averaged.
-(Ideally, overlapping blocks are
+shorter independent measurements should be averaged.
+(Ideally,

-recommended, see
+overlapping blocks are recommended, see

 J. Picálek, J.